Hugobsb/nvim-setup/README.md

 # Get Started
 Follow the instructions to properly setup the editor on the first time it is opened.

+## Font
+Any font works with Neovim, however it is recommendable to use a [Nerd Font](https://www.nerdfonts.com).
+I am currently using Fira Code.

 ## Syntax highlighting
 No need to worry at all.
 TreeSitter will install everything described [here](https://github.com/Hugobsb/neovim-custom-configuration/blob/78971fec0f6db9356106391a3b16b2044d622113/configs/treesitter-c.lua#L2-L24).